 - are reported in annual and final reports with a persistent identifier.

 Either the final printed version or the final peer-reviewed manuscript is acceptable for deposit.
-NSF's Public Access Policy applies to awards, funded in whole or in part, as a result of proposals submitted, or due, on or after January 25, 2016.

 Each NSF award contains as part of the award general terms and conditions, an article implementing the public access requirements.